Stocks Climb After ECB Unveils Plans to Slow Bond Buying

 Corporate earnings drove steep swings in individual stocks in one of the busiest days for third-quarter results.

-Shares of Twitter jumped more than 10% in premarket trading after the company said it overstated its number of users for the past three years, but also reported a narrower loss and raised its earnings forecast for the fourth quarter.
+Shares of Twitter jumped 11% after the company said it overstated its number of users for the past three years, but also reported a narrower loss and raised its earnings forecast for the fourth quarter.

-Ford Motor gained about 2% prior to the Thursday's open after the auto maker said third-quarter profit rose 63% amid strong truck sales, a lower tax rate and cost cuts.
+Ford Motor gained 1.7% after the auto maker said third-quarter profit rose 63% amid strong truck sales, a lower tax rate and cost cuts.

 Earlier, Asian markets were little changed after a downbeat session on Wall Street, where a series of disappointing earnings figures sent the Dow industrials down 112 points Wednesday.